Olfactory reference syndrome: Differential diagnosis

 Conversely, some have suggested that medical conditions which cause genuine odor may sometimes be misdiagnosed as ORS.
 There are a great many different medical conditions which are reported to potentially cause a genuine odor, and these are usually considered according to the origin of the odor, e.g. halitosis (bad breath), bromhidrosis (body odor), etc. These conditions are excluded before a diagnosis of ORS is made.
 Although there are many different publications on topics like halitosis, the symptom is still poorly understood and managed in practice.
 It is recognized that symptoms such as halitosis can be intermittent, and therefore may not be present at the time of the consultation, leading to misdiagnosis.
 Individuals with genuine odor symptoms may present with similar mindset and behavior to persons with ORS.
 For example, one otolaryngologist researcher noted "behavioral problems such as continuous occupation with oral hygiene issues, obsessive use of cosmetic breath freshening products such as mouthwashes, candies, chewing gums, and sprays, avoiding close contact with other people, and turning the head away during conversation" as part of what was termed "skunk syndrome" in patients with genuine halitosis secondary to chronic tonsillitis.
-Another author, writing about halitosis, noted that there are generally three types of persons that complain of halitosis: those with above-average odor, those with average or near-average odor who are oversensitive, and those with below-average or no odor who believe they have offensive breath.
+Another author, writing about halitosis, noted that there are generally three types of persons which complain of halitosis: those with above-average odor, those with average or near-average odor who are oversensitive, and those with below-average or no odor who believe they have offensive breath.
 Therefore, in persons with genuine odor complaints, the distress and concern may typically be out of proportion to the reality of the problem.
 Genuine halitosis has been described as a social barrier between the individual and friends, relatives, partners and colleagues, and may negatively alter self-esteem and quality of life.
 Similar psychosocial problems are reported in other conditions which cause genuine odor symptoms.
 In the literature on halitosis, emphasis is frequently placed on multiple consultations to reduce the risk of misdiagnosis, and also asking the individual to have a reliable confidant accompany them to the consultation who can confirm the reality of the reported symptom.
 ORS patients are unable to provide such confidants as they have no objective odor.

 Various organic diseases may cause parosmias (distortion of the sense of smell).
 Also, since smell and taste are intimately linked senses, disorders of gustation (e.g. dysgeusia—taste dysfunction) can present as a complaint related to smell, and vice versa.
 These conditions, collectively termed chemosensory dysfunctions, are many and varied, and they may trigger a person to complain of an odor than is not present; however, the diagnostic criteria for ORS require the exclusion of any such causes.
 They include pathology of the right hemisphere of the brain, substance abuse, arteriovenous malformations in the brain, and temporal lobe epilepsy.